The Guru’s Guide to B2B Marketing Strategies and Examples in 2022

 In each case, there is emotion attached to the problem.
 They are worried, overwhelmed, uncertain or stressed.
 You can subtly appeal to those emotions in your marketing to show how your products or services are the answer.

-Now consider the B2B audience and their problems.
+Now consider the B2B target audience and their problems.
 Examples of these might include that they:

 In these cases, the way you market is less about appealing to their emotions and more about a logical process of showing how your products or services will deliver ROI.